teal-language/tl/README.md

 * `tl gen module.tl` will check for syntax errors and generate a `module.lua` file in plain Lua with all type annotations stripped.
+* `tl build` will compile your project via the rules defined in `tlconfig.lua`.
+* `tl warnings` will list all warnings the compiler can generate.

 ## Documentation